Production Expertise

 Munich (AEC).

-High-voltage battery prototypes are also manufactured and tested at the recently opened Aeroacoustic and E-Drive Centre (AEC) in the Research and Innovation Centre in Munich.
-Here, a team of about 200 work across several floors, with a further space offering clean-room conditions for the pilot production line for inverters.
-The inverters being made here will be a key component in forthcoming electric drives, converting direct current from the high-voltage battery into alternative current to drive the electric motor.
+Prototypes and smaller module variants for high-voltage batteries are also manufactured and tested in the Research & Innovation Centre (FIZ) in Munich.
+At the recently opened Aero-acoustic and E-Drive Centre (AEC), a team of about 200 people work across several floors, with a further space offering clean-room conditions for the pilot production line for inverters.
+The inverters made here will be a key component in forthcoming electric drives, converting direct current from the high-voltage battery into alternative current to drive the electric motor.

 Address.